Benzphetamine: Pharmacology

 Benzphetamine is a sympathomimetic amine and is classified as an anorectic.
 The drug's main function is to reduce appetite, which in turn reduces caloric intake.

 Although the mechanism of action of the sympathomimetic appetite suppressants in the treatment of obesity is not fully known, these medications have pharmacological effects similar to those of amphetamines.
 Amphetamine and related sympathomimetic medications (such as benzphetamine) are thought to stimulate the release of norepinephrine and/or dopamine from storage sites in nerve terminals of the lateral hypothalamic feeding center, thereby producing a decrease in appetite.
 This release is mediated through the binding of benzphetamine to VMAT_{2} and inhibiting its function, causing a release of these neurotransmitters into the synaptic cleft through their reuptake transporters.
 Tachyphylaxis and tolerance have been demonstrated with all drugs of this class.

 Benzphetamine has a half-life of 4 to 6 hours.

 Society and culture

 Names

 Benzfetamine is the international nonproprietary name.

 Legal status

 United States

 Benzphetamine is unique in its classification as a Schedule III substance in the United States, given that most members of the amphetamine family are classified in the more highly regulated Schedule II tier.
-Benzphetamine is metabolized by the human body into amphetamine and methamphetamine, making it a prodrugs the aforementioned molcecules, as well as one of a number of substances that convert in vivo conversion into a substance of higher addiction and abuse potential.
+Benzphetamine is metabolized by the human body into amphetamine and methamphetamine, making it a prodrug of the aforementioned molecules, as well as one of a number of substances that convert in vivo into a substance of higher addiction and abuse potential.
 Clobenzorex, as previously stated, is completely uncontrolled by the Controlled Substances or Federal Analogue Acts, yet is an analog and derivative of benzphetamine.